sagarmunjal/repo0001/_posts/2016-06-07-buckling-up.md

 <code data-gist-id="9fd0f90a822dc3660cb93703043ca1c6" data-gist-file="gistfile1.txt" data-gist-hide-footer="true" data-gist-line="4-8"></code>

 > - Semicolons are optional but should not always be ignored:

+Semicolons are a part of JavaScript syntax language but we will help you where they must not be **LEFT OUT**.

 We write commands in a programming language, these commands are small instructions which are given to the computer called statements.
 Each statement ends with a semicolon however semicolons are optional after some statements.